petrelharp/pyslim/docs/tutorial.md

             recombination_rate=1e-8,
             ancestral_Ne=200, random_seed=5)
 ```
+(Here and below we set the random seed
+so the content of this document does not change;
+you should *not* usually explicitly set
+the random seed in your scripts.)

+This will produce a warning:

+> TimeUnitsMismatchWarning: The initial_state has time_units=ticks but time is measured
+> in generations in msprime.
+This may lead to significant discrepancies between the
+> timescales.

-The warning is harmless; it is reminding us to think about generation time
+This is simplfy reminding us to think about generation time
-when recapitating a nonWF simulation (a topic we'll deal with later).
+when recapitating a nonWF simulation (see [](sec_time_units)).

 We can check that this worked as expected, by verifying that after recapitation
 all trees have only one root: